 - 1. That the technical and regulatory actions should be limited to the case of UAS using satellites, as studied, and not set a precedent that puts other aeronautical safety services at risk. - 2.
 That all frequency bands which carry aeronautical safety communications need to be clearly identified in the Radio Regulations. - 3.
 That the assignments and use of the relevant frequency bands have to be consistent with article 4.10 of the Radio Regulations which recognizes that safety services require special measures to ensure their freedom from harmful interference. - 4.
-Knowledge that any assignment operating in those frequency bands has been successfully co-ordinated under article 9 of the radio regulations (e.g. any caveats placed on that assignment have been addressed and resolved). - 5.
-That all assignments used by satellite systems for the provision of UAS CNPC links are registered with favourable findings in the master international frequency register. - 6.
-That interference to systems is reported in a transparent manner and addressed in the appropriate timescale. - 7.
-That realistic worst case conditions with the inclusion of a safety margin can be applied during compatibility studies. - 8.
+Knowledge that any assignment operating in those frequency bands: - is in conformity with technical criteria of the Radio Regulations, - has been successfully co-ordinated, including cases where co-ordination was not completed but the ITU examination of probability of harmful interference resulted in a favourable finding, or any caveats placed on that assignment have been addressed and resolved such that the assignment is able to satisfy the requirements to provide BLOS communications for UAS; and - has been recorded in the International Master Frequency Register. - 5.
+That interference to systems is reported in a transparent manner and addressed in the appropriate timescale. - 6.
+That realistic worst case conditions, including an appropriate safety margin, can be applied during compatibility studies. - 7.
 That any operational considerations for UAS will be handled in ICAO and not in the ITU.